magacoin/magacoin/doc/developer-notes.md

 **testnet and regtest modes**

-Run with the -testnet option to run with "play litecoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the -testnet option to run with "play magacoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.

 If you are testing something that can run on one machine, run with the -regtest option.
-In regression test mode, blocks can be created on-demand; see qa/rpc-tests/ for tests that run in -regtest mode.
+In regression test mode, bricks can be created on-demand; see qa/rpc-tests/ for tests that run in -regtest mode.

 **DEBUG_LOCKORDER**

-Litecoin Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
+Magacoin Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
 Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.